-Harry J. Walsh is our Senior Vice President of Operations and has served in that position since January 2005.
+Harry J. Walsh is a Senior Vice President of TreeHouse Foods, Inc. and President of Bay Valley Foods, LLC.
+TreeHouse Foods is the parent company of Bay Valley Foods.
+From January 2005 through July 2008 Mr. Walsh served in the position of Senior Vice President - Operations of TreeHouse Foods.
 Prior to joining us, Mr. Walsh was a principal in TreeHouse, LLC.
-From February 2001 to October 2002, Mr. Walsh served as Senior Vice President of the Specialty Products Division of Keebler Foods Company.
+From June 1996 to October 2002, Mr. Walsh served as Senior Vice President of the Specialty Products Division of Keebler Foods Company.
 Mr. Walsh was President and Chief Operations Officer of Bake-Line Products from March 1999 to February 2001; Vice President-Logistics and Supply Chain Management from April 1997 to February 1999; Vice President-Corporate Planning and Development from January 1997 to April 1997; and Chief Operating Officer of Sunshine Biscuits from June 1996 to December 1996.
 Prior to joining Keebler, Mr. Walsh served as Vice President of G.F.
 Industries, Inc. and President and Chief Operating Officer and Chief Financial Officer for Granny Goose Foods, Inc. Prior to entering the food industry, Mr. Walsh was an accountant with Arthur Andersen & Co.
 Mr. Walsh holds a B.A. from the University of Notre Dame.